 If you win a lawsuit for FMLA retaliation, you will be entitled to receive money damages for losses and injuries resulting from the wrongful actions of your employer.
 These damages may include:

 Our FMLA Attorneys and employment lawyers are passionate advocates for our clients, taking a hands-on approach to ensure they receive the representation they deserve.
 We have more than 100 years of experience representing clients in all matters of employment law.
 Our experienced team of FMLA lawyers offer a free initial consultation to determine whether you have a case before proceeding.

 When you return from FMLA leave, you are entitled to pay and benefits equal to what you had before you took leave.
 And although retaliation from employers is typically illegal, it can often be hard to argue your case without the help of experienced employment law attorneys.
 At Florin Gray Bouzas Owens, LLC, we can evaluate your circumstances to determine whether your employer has violated FMLA provisions and take the necessary steps to protect your rights.

 Employees have rights under FMLA.
-Contact our Tampa Bay employment lawyers at Florin Gray Bouzas Owens, LLC if you believe your rights have been violated.
+Contact our Tampa Bay FMLA lawyers at Florin Gray Bouzas Owens, LLC if you believe your rights have been violated.

 Contact Us Today